 Now playing a flashy red Gibson stereo model (ES355TD), B.B. says "I like the neck, it's easy to get to the last position in a hurry."
 He also likes the position of the tone controls.
 He uses Fender Rock 'n' Roll strings because he likes an unwound "G" string.
 He plays with a medium-to-stiff pick, usually a tortoise shell.
 B.B. plays out of a Fender Twin Reverb amplifier.
 "I get an amp for durability and sound," he says.
 "I don't care too much about volume.
 I want it when I want it, but I like a mellow sound.
 I like the tone quality.
 1 use one amp with the two channels for the stereo effect.
 I put one channel on bass and the other on treble, both all the way up, and as I play I mix them according to the way I hear it.
-But I use my guitar controls for
+But I use my guitar controls for that."

 B.B.
 King is a living legend — he is the best known and most influential bluesman of them all.
 Since his first meeting with Sonny Boy Williamson, B.B.
 King's name has travelled from Memphis to Melbourne, borne by the crystal sound of his blues guitar.
 B.B.
 King was born in Itta Bena, Mississippi, on September 16, 1925.
 He was raised by foster parents before moving to Memphis where he met Sonny Boy Williamson, who was running a local radio programme.
 It was Williamson who nick-named him Blues Boy and by letting him have ten minutes of his show to play DJ, gave King his start.